 1897: As the women’s suffrage movement gained popularity, the National Union of Women’s Suffrage Societies was formed.
 In this way, all of the peaceful suffrage movements came together under one banner.
 The society was formed by Millicent Garrett Fawcett.

 1903: The Women’s Social and Political Union was founded.
 Known as the WSPU, this union was founded by Emmeline Pankhurst in Manchester.
 This was 36 years after Parliament had denied women the right to vote.

 1905: Women take to the streets.
 In previous decades, petitions and protests had been peaceful.
 However, so many years of being denied the right to vote resulted in ‘justifiable militancy’.
 Crimes were committed, including acts such as breaking windows and damaging property.

 1908: Marion Wallace Dunlop went on hunger strike this to draw attention to the cause.
 Brutal force-feeding of women began the following year.

 1910-1912: Parliament considers a number of conciliation bills, although none of them pass.

-1913: Emily Wilding Davison steps out in front of a horse at the Derby.
+1913: Emily Wilding Davison stepped out out in front of a horse at the Derby.
 She died of her injuries four days later.
 Thousands of women attended her funeral.
 In the course of her adult life, she had been arrested nine times and force-fed a horrifying 49 times.

 1918: On February 6th, following the years of the First World War, the Representation of the People Act was passed.
 This was a pivotal moment and meant that finally women gained the vote.
 It had been petitioned for on more than 16,000 occasions.
 However, not all women were allowed to vote.
 It was only those over the age of 30, who met certain criteria in terms of property ownership.
 The age of 30 was chosen so as to avoid more women than men being on the electoral roll, following the tragedies of WWI.
 8.5 million women were eligible to vote in the general election of December 14th that same year.